cyrale/traefik-dev/README.md

 $ docker-compose up -d
 ```

-In a browser you may open `http://localhost:8080` to access Træfik's dashboard and observe the following magic.
-For Windows users, replace `localhost` by your docker machine IP obtained from `docker-machine ip default`.
+In a browser you may open `http://develhost:8080` to access Træfik's dashboard and observe the following magic.
+For Windows users, replace `develhost` by your docker machine IP obtained from `docker-machine ip default`.

 Now, create new services like that: